 Here at Pantymilah, we welcome and recommend viewing our accommodation before you decide to book.
 Please come between 12-1pm Monday to Saturday, no need to call first.

-We suggest between 12-1pm as we are always very busy with cleaning and exercising our guests.
+We suggest between 12-1pm as we are always very busy with cleaning, exercising and feeding our guests at other times.

 The kennels we’ve been talking to are happy for us to visit, but has told us we can’t go in areas where they are presently housing guests